 Overall, the Midway Arcade level pack is a mixed bag, it offers exclusive figures, new gaming mechanics and a smorgasbord of skills, but the additional level content is less impressive and unlikely to wow the majority of the LEGO Dimensions fans.

 You need to have a genuine love for retro gaming to fully appreciate this pack and sadly I don’t believe that is something that many younger collectors will have.
-That said, the smaller retro loving audience are going to love every aspect of Midway Arcade.
+That said, the smaller retro-loving audience is going to love every aspect of Midway Arcade.

 - Gamer Kid skill set is impressive